csound-flossmanual/csound-floss/book/02-d-hardware.md

     sr = 48000

 Or change the system's sample rate to 44100.
+(Some systems will seamlessly handle the sampling rate requested by Csound and will not require any intervention.)

 ### How can I set the audio buffer size?